waralex/dash-docs/performance.md

         - Consider Jupyter.
         - Consider arrow.

+2. Index page is served

+    - Nothing to do here, but there are some hooks available

+3. JavaScript bundles are served

+    - `serve_locally=False`
+    - `plotly.js` bundle

-2. Data served up by `/_dash-layout`
+4. Data served up by `/_dash-layout`

     Network request number 1.

     Things to consider: `serve_layout`

-3. User Interaction
+5. User Interaction

     Sometimes user interactions don't involve network requests.
     For example: